mplaine/nintendo-gw-web-shop/trunk/README.txt

 *************************************************

-Nintendo Game & Watch Shop is a school project for a course called T-106.4300 Web Software Development at the Aalto School of Science.
+Nintendo Game & Watch Shop is a school project for a course called T-106.4300 Web Software Development, which is held at the Aalto University School of Science.

 For more information about Nintendo Game & Watch Shop, please see following resources: